Geo-Web-Project/docs/docs/004-concepts/001-digital-land.md

 Become a land licensor via the Geo Web Cadastre: [https://geoweb.land/](https://geoweb.land/)
 :::

-The Geo Web is composed of unique digital land parcels that map to physical locations on Earth's surface (Maybe we'll add the moon & Mars eventually...).
+The Geo Web's is composed of unique digital land parcels that map to physical locations on Earth's surface (Maybe we'll add the moon & Mars eventually...).

 ![Claiming a digital land parcel on the Cadastre](/assets/digital-land-claim.png)